 The PS5 upgrade includes true 4K at 60FPS gameplay, with its Crucible multiplayer mode set to a whopping 120FPS.
 You may have to play it for yourself to see how beautiful it looks and how well it performs, but it's sublime.
-This next-gen update also added an FOV slider, and at some point, Bungie will be adding cross-play in 2021 so that Xbox, PlayStation, and PC players can finally all play together.
+This next-gen update also added a FOV slider, and at some point, Bungie added cross-play in 2021 so that Xbox, PlayStation, and PC players can finally all play together.

 Best PS5 Multiplayer Games